demartis/symfony5-rest-api/README.md

 ## About <a name = "about"></a>
 Symfony 5 skeleton to build REST APIs, inclusive of:

-- FOSRestBundle (friendsofsymfony/rest-bundle) to simplify the entire process
+- *FOSRestBundle* (friendsofsymfony/rest-bundle) to simplify the entire process
-- Hateoas Bundle (willdurand/hateoas-bundle) that specifies relation types for Web links
+- *Hateoas Bundle* (willdurand/hateoas-bundle) that specifies relation types for Web links
+- *Doctrine*

 This project is compliant with:
 - [Symfony Best Practices](https://symfony.com/doc/current/best_practices.html)
 - [HATEOAS](https://restfulapi.net/hateoas/), [RFC5988 (web links)](https://tools.ietf.org/html/rfc5988), [JSON HAL Model](http://stateless.co/hal_specification.html)
+- URIs versioning

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites